Rappahannock County is featured listing on Naxos label

 Faith Sherman is featured in a recently released recording of Rappahannock County, a music theater work commissioned in commemoration of the 150th anniversary of the start of the American Civil War.
 The Virginia Opera premiered this unique work in 2011.
 It was composed by Ricky Ian Gordon to lyrics by Mark Campbell.
 It is comprised of 20 songs for soloists and chamber orchestra.

-Faith Sherman to perform at Lincoln Center Festival in July 2013
+Faith Sherman performs at Lincoln Center Festival

 Welsh National Opera to feature Faith Sherman as Smeaton in Donizetti’s Anna Bolena